Powers of Darkness (Iceland): Reception of Makt myrkranna in Iceland

 In Iceland, Makt myrkranna received only one contemporary review – and it was negative.
 In 1906, Benedikt Björnsson (1879–1941) wrote.
 Without doubt, for the largest part it is worthless rubbish and sometimes even worse than worthless, completely devoid of poetry and beauty and far removed from any psychological truth.

 "Fjallkonan" presented various kinds of garbage, including a long story, "Powers of Darkness".
 That story would have been better left unwritten, and I cannot see that such nonsense has enriched our literature.

-Björnsson was of a younger generation than Valdimar and feared that the translation of "cheap" sensational fiction from abroad might replace Iceland's own literary production, including his own.
+Benedikt was of a younger generation than Valdimar and feared that the translation of "cheap" sensational fiction from abroad might replace Iceland's own literary production, including his own.

-Despite the lack of positive reviews, Makt myrkranna became a household name in Iceland after Dracula with Bela Lugosi (1931) had been shown in a Reykjavik cinema in 1932; it became the generic name for a whole series of vampire movies.
+Despite the lack of positive reviews, Makt myrkranna became a household name in Iceland after Dracula with Bela Lugosi (1931) had been shown in a Reykjavík cinema in 1932; it became the generic name for a whole series of vampire movies.

 The Icelandic Nobel Prize Laureate Halldór Laxness (1902–1998) was heavily impressed by the Icelandic edition of Dracula: "And do not forget Makt Myrkranna (Bram Stoker) with the famous un-dead Count Dracula in the Carpathians, who was not less popular than today; one of the best pens of the country was engaged to translate the novel: Valdimar Ásmundsson."
 Halldór's own novel Kristnihald undir Jökli (1968) was largely based on Makt myrkranna.

-The buzz around the English translation by de Roos has also sparked new interest in the novel in Iceland.
+The buzz around the English translation by De Roos has also sparked new interest in the novel in Iceland.

 Discovery

-In 2014, the Dutch scholar Hans Corneel De Roos first noticed that the Icelandic version of Dracula was in fact not a translation, but was rather a very different novel from Stoker's version.
+In 2014, the Dutch scholar Hans Corneel de Roos first noticed that the Icelandic version of Dracula was in fact not a translation, but was rather a very different novel from Stoker's version.
 In 2017, De Roos translated Makt Myrkranna into English under the title Powers of Darkness The Lost Version of Dracula.
 The discovery of the differences between the novels sparked much debate with three theories being offered: